 How to Store Pumpkin Puree

-If you’re not going to use the pumpkin for a while you can freeze it in a zip-top bag.
+If you’re not going to use the pumpkin for a while, you can freeze it in a zip-top bag.
 We recommend pressing it flat for quick defrosting later on.

-To defrost frozen pumpkin puree, simply place the frozen baggie in a dish with cold water for about 10 minutes.
+To defrost frozen pumpkin puree, place the frozen baggie in a dish with cold water for about 10 minutes.

 Other Recipes You May Enjoy